roytang/blog/content/post/2004/08/internet-scrabble.md

 For some reason, I keep looking for [things to do online.][1]

-(I guess I really want to distract myself&#8230;I really should be studying for the JITSE though.)
+(I guess I really want to distract myself...
+I really should be studying for the JITSE though.)

  [1]: http://www.isc.ro/index.html